smxi/rbxi/rbxi-data/readme-rbxi.txt

 will backup the directory /some/directory/main and its contents, but will not back up anything else in /some/directory.

-It is important to understand that rdiff-backup first accepts the + items, which means include this in the backup, then after that you add the normal exclude case.
+It is important to understand that rdiff-backup/rsync first accepts the + items, which means include this in the backup, then after that you add the normal exclude case.
 The order is important, if you put the include case after, it won't get included, if it's before it will get included.